Gradient-Free Aeroacoustic Shape Optimization Using Large Eddy Simulation: Deep Cavity

 \subsubsection{Results and Discussion}

 The grid independence study is performed by increasing the solution polynomial degree, which increases the resolution of the simulation.
-The time-averaged drag coefficient and the sound pressure level at an observer located $7.16D$ above the center of the cavity are computed using solution polynomial degrees of $\mathcal{P}2$, $\mathcal{P}3$, and $\mathcal{P}4$ to show the grid independency.
+The time-averaged drag coefficient and the OASPL at an observer located $7.16D$ above the center of the cavity are computed using solution polynomial degrees of $\mathcal{P}2$, $\mathcal{P}3$, and $\mathcal{P}4$ to show the grid independency.

 The drag coefficient is defined as